jiangdada1221/TCR2vec/README.md

 ```
 pip install tcr2vec
 ```
 ## Data

  All the source data included in the paper is publicly available, so we suggest readers refer to the original papers for more details.
 We also uploaded the processed data to google drive which can be accessed via [this link](https://drive.google.com/file/d/1ioEkYeIdLMafYgoNER33QrThKHlgZCzZ/view?usp=sharing).
 For the pretraining data, please refer to the [training repository](https://github.com/jiangdada1221/TCR2vec_train).

-## Usages of TCRvec
+## Usages of TCR2vec
-#### Embedding TCRs
+### Embedding TCRs
-We provide a simple code snip to show how to use TCRvec for embedding TCRs, which is shown below: <br />
+We provide a simple code snip to show how to use TCR2vec for embedding TCRs, which is shown below: <br />

 ```python
 import torch